 - The online application process opens up on March 1, 2021 and closes May 15, 2021

 - Concordia University is a ministry partner of TEC21 so they will email you from time to time this year to provide you with more information

-3. The next workshop date is scheduled for Friday November 13th, 2020.
-That is the same day as Concordia Day this year.
-Do we need to talk about maybe doing Thursday that week instead?
+3. The next workshop date is scheduled for Thursday November 11th, 2021.
 Click here to add a reminder to your calendar that TEC21 will be that week in November.

 4. If you have never gone to a technology conference or connected with an educator technology group/organization I would encourage a few of the following options

 - Note: Annual conference for 2021 hasn’t been announced.
 However, we will keep checking back each month to see if they update information in the coming weeks!

 - Michigan Association of Computer User Learning (MACUL)

 - Note: Upcoming Regional Conference in March!
 This year the exact dates are March 16-19 and it will be themed “Forward Together” and it will take place in Grand Rapids, MI.